 I begin this process by checking the blade on a true flat surface for teeter-totter.
 Where the blade pivots are high spots.

 The blade now sits flat, still I am not ready to grind away carefree on the ura.
 I preparing a 1000 grit synthetic stone for the work by flattening it and checking it to ensure it is flat with a precision straight edge.
-In preparation the stone has been soaked in water, which can affect its flatness.

 My next step is to begin ura-oshi by lightly working the back on the stone.